China–India relations: Ming dynasty

 Between 1405 and 1433, Ming dynasty China sponsored a series of seven naval expeditions led by Admiral Zheng He.
-Zheng He visited numerous Indian kingdoms and ports, including Malabar coast, Bengal, and Ceylon, Persian Gulf, Arabia, and later expeditions ventured down as far as Malindi in what is now Kenya.
+Zheng He visited numerous Indian kingdoms and ports, including the Malabar coast, Bengal, and Ceylon, the Persian Gulf, Arabia, and later expeditions ventured down as far as Malindi in what is now Kenya.
 Throughout his travels, Zheng He liberally dispensed Chinese gifts of silk, porcelain, and other goods.
 In return, he received rich and unusual presents, including African zebras and giraffes.
-Zheng He and his company paid respect to local deities and customs, and in Ceylon they erected a monument (Galle Trilingual Inscription) honouring Buddha, Allah, and Vishnu.
-Bengal sent twelve diplomatic missions to Nanjing between 1405 and 1439.

 After the Ming treasure voyages, private Chinese traders continued operating in the eastern Indian Ocean.
 Chinese junks could frequently be seen in the ports of the Vijayanagara Empire, carrying silks and other products.
-The ports of Mangalore, Honavar, Bhatkal, Barkur, Cochin, Cannanore, Machilipatnam, and Dharmadam were important for they provided secure harbors for traders from China.
-On the other hand, Vijayanagara exports to China intensified and included cotton, spices, jewels, semi-precious stones, ivory, rhino horn, ebony, amber, coral, and aromatic products such as perfumes.

-The Mughals may have attempted to reach the Chinese market.
-According to East India Company official William Hawkins, Emperor Jahangir's wardrobe master was ordered to replace a valuable porcelain.
-To fulfill the task, the wardrobe master travelled to China but found nothing of equivalent value.